-Every Monday night time, Bon Appétit editor in leader Adam Rapoport offers us a peek inside his brain through taking on our publication.
-He stocks recipes he has been cooking, eating places he’s been eating at, and more.
+Every Monday night, Bon Appétit editor-in-leader Adam Rapoport offers us a peek inside his brain by taking on our publication.
+He stocks recipes he has been cooking, places he’s been eating at, and more.
 It gets higher: If you join up for our publication, you’ll get this letter earlier than everybody else.

 If it has been up to me, each issue of Bon Appétit magazine would be the Simple Issue.